The Gardens of Cornwall: June 6-16, 2025

 Day 9: St Ives & Barbara Hepworth Museum & Garden

-St Ives is known for its pottery, boats, beaches and beatniks, and we’ll travel there by train on one of the most scenic routes in Britain.
-Enjoy spectacular views as the line sweeps along the coast past the golden sands of Hayle and Carbis Bay before arriving in St Ives.
+St Ives is known for its pottery, boats, beaches and beatniks.
+We travel there by train on one of the most scenic routes in Britain.
+Enjoy spectacular views as the line sweeps along the coast past the golden sands of Hayle Towans and Carbis Bay before arriving in St Ives.

 St Michael's Mount